The Patriot Post® · Margaret Sanger — The Racist Founder of Planned Parenthood

 “The care of human life and happiness, and not their destruction, is the first and only legitimate object of good government.” –Thomas Jefferson

-Considering the prospect of Socialists in charge of dispensing health care from cradle to grave, I was reminded, by none other than Supreme Court Justice Ruth Bader Ginsburg, that when one is in need of health care, one should not depend on folks who advocate a “culture of death.”
+I don’t usually cite advice from Supreme Court Justice Ruth Bader Ginsburg, but in a recent interview she noted that when one is in need of health care, one should not depend on folks who advocate a “culture of death.”

 In fact, Ginsburg’s candid assessment of the Left’s advocacy for abortion as a means for controlling propagation of undesirable ethnic groups is based upon the writings of atheist social activist and leftist icon Margaret Sanger.

 Some 50 years before Roe v.
 Wade, Sanger founded the American Birth Control League, which later became Planned Parenthood, now the largest perpetrator of abortions in the U.S.

 Sanger asserted that ministry to the poor, a fundamental tenet of Christianity, is responsible for excessive numbers of “unwanted” ethnic breeds.
 “Those vast, complex, interrelated organizations aiming to control and to diminish the spread of misery and destitution and all the menacing evils that spring out of this sinisterly fertile soil, are the surest sign that our civilization has bred, is breeding, and is perpetuating constantly increasing numbers of defectives, delinquents, and dependents.
 My criticism, therefore, is not directed at the failure of philanthropy, but rather at its success.
 These dangers are inherent in the very idea of humanitarianism and altruism, dangers which have today produced their full harvest of human waste.”

 Sanger characterized the poor as “human weeds, reckless breeders, spawning … human beings who never should have been born.”